Sustainable Travel Destinations Colombia Eco Tourism

 Challenges and Paradoxes of Travel

-Aware of the challenges mentioned above, we have put together some guidelines and tips for socially and environmentally responsible and sustainable travel in Colombia.
+Aware of the challenges mentioned above, we have put together some guidelines and tips for socially and environmentally responsible and sustainable tourism in Colombia.
 We would love to improve them based on your feedback and input.
 Feel free to share your thoughts with us via email at hello@travelhapp.com, or via Facebook and Instagram.⁣

-1. Respect local Colombian people and their culture
+1. Respect local people and their culture

 • Respect the local culture: Be curious about the customs and traditions of the places you are visiting while traveling in Colombia.
 Respect them, try to learn about the historical and social context rather than judge or impose your own culture.